Do you Think you Have Flies?

 Flies can regularly be found in homes and businesses across the Philippines.
 Some species are more common than others and are attracted to different environments suited to their natural habits and lifecycle.
 Knowing about the size, habits, seasonality and lifecycle of different fly species, can help to identify the most effective fly control methods.

-FACT: On average, the adult housefly will live for around 30 days.
+FACT: On the average, the adult housefly will live for around 30 days.
 They go through a complete four-stage cycle that consists of egg, larva, pupa and adult stages.

 House flies are major carriers of disease and can infest all types of premises.
 They are attracted to all types of food, including human food, pet food, animal feed, food waste and even feces.
 Seeing adult flies is usually the most common sign of activity and a potential problem.
 Larvae may also be seen as they crawl out of breeding material to pupate.